opendatasoft/ods-documentation-explore-api/source/includes/v2/_introduction.md

 - The same internal query language is used for all endpoints of the search API.
 It means that most of the time, parameters work the same way for all endpoints.

 <aside>
-The domain <a href="https://documentation-resources.opendatasoft.com/">https://documentation-resources.opendatasoft.com/</a> is used as an example in this documentation, but you should replace it with your custom domain name.
+The domain <a target="_blank" rel="noopener noreferrer" href="https://documentation-resources.opendatasoft.com/">https://documentation-resources.opendatasoft.com/</a> is used as an example in this documentation.
+You should replace it with your custom domain name,  or `data.opendatasoft.com`, which is the main hub for all open data portals published by Opendatasoft customers.
+It contains a lot of ready-to-play interesting datasets.
 </aside>